dockersamples/101-tutorial/docs/docs/tutorial/our-application/index.md

 At this point, you should have a running todo list manager with a few items, all built by you!
 Now, let's make a few changes and learn about managing our containers.

+## Recap

+In this short section, we learned the very basics about building a container image and created a Dockerfile to do so.
+Once we built an image, we started the container and saw the running app!

+Next, we're going to make a modification to our app and learn how to update our running application with a new image.
+Along the way, we'll learn a few other useful commands.